tyomhk2015/network_basic/1.OSI_Layers/README.md

   * NIC: Network Interface Card (e.g. LAN card)

-// NOTES
+Personal Notes 🤔<br>
-Don't start and get obsessed with OSI 7 Layer at the very beginning of your journey to network.
-This is not an implementation, it is just a concept.
+Don't start and get obsessed with OSI 7 Layer at the very beginning of your journey to network.This is not an implementation, it is just a concept.
 For example, if you are planning to learn about TCP/IP which is not a concept and has tangible implementation, start with that first.

-You may come back to OSI 7 layers later.
+You can come back to OSI 7 layers later when situation needs the concept.

 <hr>